seanfisk/mastering-eos/manual/shell/interactive.rst

 Directory Navigation
 --------------------

-One frequent task which can be expidited by utilities is changing directories.
+One frequent task which can be expedited by utilities is changing directories.
 There are a few different tools which are popular for this task.

 The first entry in this field is autojump_. autojump is *a cd command that learns*.
 By simply changing directories with :cmd:`cd` as usual, you can teach autojump to learn your most frequently-used directories.
 You can then jump to a frequently-used directory with the :cmd:`j` command. autojump uses Python and is available under a `variety of shells <https://github.com/joelthelion/autojump#requirements>`_.